NKEK11002U Atmospheric Environmental Chemistry

 -know the chemistry occurring in water droplets and account for the physical chemistry that determines how well a given chemical is taken up into the liquid phase

--be able to discuss climate change including the mechanisms and causes of anthropogenic climate forcings
+-be able to discuss climate change including the mechanisms and causes of anthropogenic climate forcings and threats to sustainability

 To achieve the grade of 12 the student should master the material and goals described in the course description and that are part of the exam with no or only a few minor mistakes.
 The student should demonstrate understanding of the physical and chemical processes underlying atmospheric properties.
 The student should demonstrate understanding of specific formulas with relevant units, and chemical reaction equations.
 The student should know of any relevant assumptions behind these equations.
 The student shall demonstrate an overview of the subject and be able to explain connections between the seven topics.
 The student should be able to explain the flow of chemicals and material through the atmospheric environment from emission to deposition, and evaluate the environmental impact locally and globally.
 The student should have a feeling for which parts of the subject are well known and which are less well developed.